-- Notify school community as appropriate: Staff, students, parents - Notify faculty of the death through a written message or a faculty meeting - Announce the death to the entire school via homeroom or classroom teachers - Provide facts to reduce rumors.
+- Notify school community as appropriate: staff, parents, students - Provide facts to reduce rumors.
 Extend homeroom or study hour, if necessary - Arrange for selected class visits to speak to the students - Follow-up with a short faculty meeting to review the facts of the incident and the role of the faculty in assisting with the loss.
 Allow the faculty an opportunity to share their experiences and suggestions